-A great companion to mid-century design and furniture, the materials of this range set it apart from any other switch we’ve seen.
+A great companion to mid-century design and furniture, the materials of this range set it apart from any other contemporary light switch we’ve seen.
 It has a smooth matt surface, a slightly raised profile and the well-proportioned modernist shape of Gira’s Esprit range.

 We’ve chosen our favourite combinations of finishes and colours for this range.
 The modular nature of these switches allows for extensive customisation though, so get in touch if you have a different combo in mind!